heartcombo/simple_form/README.md

 ### Simple Fields For

-Wrapper to use simple form inside a default rails form
+Wrapper to use SimpleForm inside a default rails form

 ```ruby
 form_for @user do |f|